 What not to say and what to say and do if you know someone who is suicidal:

 If someone trusts you enough to tell you that they're feeling suicidal, believe them.
-Stay with them.
+Stay with them, if you can; if you can't, find someone who can.
 Listen to them.
 Help them get help where they will not be shamed or judged.
 Don't shame or judge.
 If you don't know what to say, remember that you don't have to say anything.
 Just being there and staying there helps more than you can know.
 Really be there - maybe they can stay with you or another friend for the night, just to get away to think.
 Maybe going out for a cup of coffee and talking will help.

 Know what resources are available to them: